-Planning / a linkage and following Enhance conscitu et all expected outcomes and Tools reported of: HFA and Climate the HFA and Fed.
-DRR alliance.
-Enhance capacity at all levels objective defined Funding successes; best practices; Change Adaptation CP regularly updated and utilized Commitment additional resources and lesson learnt resulting from the Ensure that the RDMC is strongly support program implementation
+Planning / a linkage and following Enhance capacity at all expected outcomes and Tools reported of: HFA and Climate the HFA and Fed.
+DRR alliance. levels objective defined Funding successes; best practices; Change Adaptation CP regularly updated and utilized Commitment additional resources and lesson learnt resulting from the Ensure that the RDMC is strongly support program implementation

-Group 2Participants in this discussion included: SRC, MRC, Kamal, and John
+Group 2 Participants in this discussion included: SRC, MRC, Kamal, and John